shrutiujlan/Data-Visualization-Portfolio/final-project-part-two.md

 ### Interviewee 1: Asian, Student, M(25) ,NYC
 #### Key Insights:
-- Most visualizations understandable and will be really useful for NYC consumers and restaurant/café managers.
+- Most visualizations understandable and will be really useful for NYC consumers and restaurant managers.
-- A simpler dashboards with fewer graphs will be easier to look it
-- I concept of correlation was unclear, particularly in the first graph, which lacked a clear purpose.
 - Suggested reordering legends for clarity and using a consistent color theme ( Red, Peach and Green) so that I won’t have to add multiple legends
-- Terms like "BORO" and "Correlation" were confusing.
+- Not familiar with the term "BORO" and "Correlation".
 - Didn’t understand the purpose of a chart in Dashboard 2 with the current storyline.
-- Try Highlight top 10 Cuisines for to avoid the cluttering of labels
+- Try Highlighting top 10 Cuisines to avoid the cluttering of labels in the Inspection Grade by Cuisine in Dashboard 1
 #### Key Quotes: *“Legends should be placed in way its easier for the eyes to interpret graphs”*
-*“I am new to the concept of correlation, maybe look a simpler way so that a wider audience can understand”*
+#### *“I am new to the concept of correlation, maybe look a simpler way so that a wider audience can understand”*

 ### Interviewee 2: Asian, Working Professional, M(28) , NYC